straz/artificialtrust/_articles/zerosum.md

 ---

 Do you see the world as a contest with winners and losers?
-Do you classify everyone as either "allies" and "opponents"?
+Do you classify everyone as either "allies" or "opponents"?
 If so, congratulations!
 This essay is for you.

 ### Zero-sum